Allegro2009/PhoneGap/Readme.md

 project's `libs` folder, alongside `cordova-2.x.x.jar`.
 Put `TapForTap.jar` from step 1 to your `libs` folder as well.

-3. Now add Tap for Tap to your project by following [Steps 1 - 3 of our SDK instructions](http://tapfortap.com/developer#documentation).
+3. Now add Tap for Tap to your project by following [Steps 1 and 2 of our SDK instructions](http://tapfortap.com/developer#documentation).

 4. Now go ahead and put `tapfortap.js` in `assets/www` alongside `cordova-2.x.x.js`.